-(k) Cash and Cash equivalents
+(j) Cash and Cash equivalents

-For the purpose of the Statement of Cash Flows, cash and cash equivalent includes restricted cash and cash equivalent, cash on hand and short-term deposits with original maturities of three months or less that are readily convertible to a known amount of cash and which are subject to insignificant risk of changes in value.
+For the purpose of the Statement of Cash Flows, cash and cash equivalent assets include restricted cash and cash equivalent, cash on hand and short-term deposits with original maturities of three months or less that are readily convertible to a known amount of cash and which are subject to insignificant risk of changes in value.

-(I) Accrued salaries
+(k) Accrued salaries

-Accrued salaries (see note 14 'Payables') represent the amount due to staff but unpaid at the end of the financial year.
+Accrued salaries (see note 12 'Payables') represent the amount due to staff but unpaid at the end of the financial year.
 Accrued salaries are settled within a fortnight of the financial year end.
-The Commission considers the carrying amount of accrued salaries to be equivalent to its net fair value.
-The last pay day in 2011-12 was 21 June 2012, therefore an accrual of 6 days was provided for this financial year.
+The Commission considers the carrying amount of accrued salaries to be equivalent to its fair value.
+The last pay day in 2012-13 was 20 June 2013, therefore an accrual of 6 days was provided for this financial year.